 Crohn’s and ulcerative colitis are chronic diseases.
 People with either disease fluctuate between periods of active disease, called flares, and periods when inflammation decreases, called remission.
-During a flare, it’s difficult to digest food, absorb nutrients or eliminate waste in a healthy manner.
+Digesting food, absorbing nutrients, or healthily eliminating waste during a flare is difficult.

 Symptoms of both diseases include:

 - Sores in the mouth and around the anus (Crohn’s disease only)

 Crohn’s disease is named for the doctor who identified the condition in 1932.
 Crohn’s inflammation can happen anywhere along the digestive tract, from the mouth to the anus.
 Most people experience inflammation in the lower section of the small intestine or upper part of the large intestine (colon).

 Inflammation often occurs in patches throughout the intestine and penetrates from the inner to outer lining.
 It can also affect the tissues that connect the small intestine to the abdominal wall or cause symptoms not related to the intestine, including: